ControlSystemStudio/phoebus/core/pva/TLS.md

 By configuring a keystore for the server and a truststore for the client, the communication can be switched to secure (TLS) sockets.
 The sockets are encrypted, and clients will only communicate with trusted servers.
+The following describes a minimal setup for initial tests, followed by a more elaborate setup later in this document.

 Step 1: Create a server KEYSTORE that contains a public and private key.
 -------